 In such a situation, there’s no choice but to pack up and find the nearest city sewer to dump the wastewater.
 That’s not it; you would need to locate a water hookup to refill your freshwater tank.

-So, what you need to do is get a holding tank size that fits your requirements.
+So, you need to get a holding tank size that fits your requirements.
 Typical RV holding tank sizes are quite decent.

 You may find 15 gallons or so for black water tanks, and 32 gallons or more capacity for greywater.
 Generally, larger RVs have larger holding tanks.

-Before you begin emptying your holding tank, make sure you have a sewer hose and a pair of gloves for yourself.
+Before emptying your holding tank, ensure you have a sewer hose and a pair of gloves for yourself.

 Next, identify the different valves on your RV.
-There will be a clear indication or labels for both grey water and black water.
+There will be a clear indication or labels for grey and black water.

 Allow the tank to drain by pulling the valve.